Teaching tolerance in the classroom can be challenging. But if you teach in a special education setting, it is even more challenging.

-Some of you may be unsure about teaching tolerance.
-What about acceptance?
-Isn’t that the ultimate goal?
+Some of you may be unsure about teaching tolerance to our students with special learning needs.
+The same may be true about acceptance.
+But, isn’t this the ultimate goal?
 Yes, indeed it is, but we have to start somewhere.
 As with any new skill in special education, I find it best to take a step-by-step approach.
 It can be difficult to truly accept something you do not understand.
 In addition, it is difficult to understand something you cannot tolerate.
-So, I like to start there, at the beginning with tolerance.
+So, I like to start there, at the beginning when teaching about tolerance.

 We actually spend a lot of time indirectly teaching our students about tolerance.
 We teach them to tolerate: